 6. Testing your prototype

 Testing your prototype allows you to find all the weak spots and iterate on the design before the launch.
 Cast your nets wide and ask as many people as you can to get the most diverse feedback possible.
-However, the most important group to test the prototype with are the end-users of your app.
+However, the most important group to test the prototype with is the end-users of your app.

 There are many ways to collect feedback, from conducting surveys to screen recordings of your app while a tester uses it.
 Once you’ve gotten valuable feedback, refine your prototype to handle pain points and issues with your app.